tc39/proposal-esm-phase-imports/README.md

 `AbstractModuleSource` would behave as if the module was first transferred into the worker and then imported with dynamic `import()`.

-An additional expectation here is also that the created worker inherits the full resolution rules of the parent environment that the module source was created from to ensure that module resolution behaviour remains the same as in the parent context.
+An additional goal here would be for the created worker to inherit the same resolution rules of the parent environment that the module source was created from to provide consistent module resolution.

 ## Source Analysis